 - Highland Rover and Central Scotland Rover - flexible tickets offering unlimited train travel and travel on other modes of public transport.

-- Rail and Sail tickets - combines rail and ferry tickets for great value in one ticket.
+- Rail and Sail tickets - combines rail and ferry tickets for great value in one ticket and can be purchased from ScotRail.

 Scotland's only subway is located in Glasgow and is known as 'the Clockwork Orange' due to its bright exterior.
 It's a cheap and efficient way to travel around the city and several stations also provide a park & ride facility.